Extraterrestrial atmosphere: Mars

-Gas giants
+Giant Planets

-The four outer planets of the Solar System are gas giants.
+The four outer planets of the Solar System are all giant planets: the gas giants Jupiter and Saturn, and the ice giants Uranus and Neptune.
 They share some atmospheric commonalities.
 All have atmospheres that are mostly hydrogen and helium and that blend into the liquid interior at pressures greater than the critical pressure, so that there is no clear boundary between atmosphere and body.

 Jupiter

 Jupiter's upper atmosphere is composed of about 75% hydrogen and 24% helium by mass, with the remaining 1% consisting of other elements.
 The interior contains denser materials such that the distribution is roughly 71% hydrogen, 24% helium and 5% other elements by mass.
 The atmosphere contains trace amounts of methane, water vapor, ammonia, and silicon-based compounds.
 There are also traces of carbon, ethane, hydrogen sulfide, neon, oxygen, phosphine, and sulfur.
 The outermost layer of the atmosphere contains crystals of frozen ammonia, possibly underlaid by a thin layer of water.

 Jupiter is covered with a cloud layer about 50 km deep.
 The clouds are composed of ammonia crystals and possibly ammonium hydrosulfide.
 The clouds are located in the tropopause and are arranged into bands of different latitudes, known as tropical regions.
 These are sub-divided into lighter-hued zones and darker belts.
 The interactions of these conflicting circulation patterns cause storms and turbulence.
 The best-known feature of the cloud layer is the Great Red Spot, a persistent anticyclonic storm located 22° south of the equator that is larger than Earth.
 In 2000, an atmospheric feature formed in the southern hemisphere that is similar in appearance to the Great Red Spot, but smaller in size.
 The feature was named Oval BA, and has been nicknamed Red Spot Junior.

 Observations of the Red Spot Jr. storm suggest Jupiter could be in a period of global climate change.
 This is hypothesized to be part of an approximately 70 year global climate cycle, characterized by the relatively rapid forming and subsequent slow erosion and merging of cyclonic and anticyclonic vortices in Jupiter's atmosphere.
 These vortices facilitate the heat exchange between poles and equator.
 If they have sufficiently eroded, heat exchange is strongly reduced and regional temperatures may shift by as much as 10 K, with the poles cooling down and the equator region heating up.
 The resulting large temperature differential destabilizes the atmosphere and thereby leads to the creation of new vortices.